jgraph/www.diagrams.net-source/_posts/2021-07-23-online-whiteboard-confluence.md

 ### Turn the rough style off

-The draw.io Sketch macro uses the [rough style for shapes and connectors](/blog/rough-style.html) to mimic hand-drawn diagrams on a whiteboard.
+The draw.io Board macro uses the [rough sketch style for shapes and connectors](/blog/rough-style.html) to mimic hand-drawn diagrams on a whiteboard.
 If you would prefer clean lines and solid fill colours, you can turn this option off.

 1. Make sure nothing is selected in your diagram.
 2. Expand the floating _Format_ panel on the right, and click on the _Style_ tab to see the global style options.